AirNav: A Large-Scale UAV Vision-and-Language Navigation Dataset with Natural and Diverse Instructions: Real-World Test Setup and Test Cases

 \section{Real-World Test Setup and Test Cases}

-The experimental UAV was a DJI Tello TLW004, equipped with a front-facing camera, a Vision Positioning System, a barometer, an infrared sensor, and an inertial measurement unit.
+The experimental UAV was a DJI Tello TLW004, equipped with a camera, a Vision Positioning System, a barometer, an infrared sensor, and an inertial measurement unit.
 During testing, the UAV first transmitted its real-time images and state information to a local laptop via a network.
 The laptop then forwarded the data to a remote server or cloud platform where the model was deployed.
 Upon receiving all input information, the model generated the corresponding action sequence, which was subsequently executed by the UAV through its built-in motion control API.
+In both indoor and outdoor settings, the UAV maintains a fixed altitude throughout each navigation task; ascending and descending actions are excluded from the action space.
+Navigation trajectories are therefore planar, which is consistent with the benchmark design and simplifies control for fair cross-method comparison.
+Fig.~\ref{fig:real_world_case} shows two representative real-world navigation tasks conducted in indoor and outdoor environments.